writeson/the_well_grounded_python_developer_code/examples/CH_10/README.md

 python setup.py install
 ```

-The command will pip install any modules necessary to run the example programs in the chapter and create shortcuts to run the example programs.
+The command will pip install any modules necessary to run the example programs in the chapter.

 ## Example Programs

 To run the example programs just enter the command line shortcut shown in the list below.
 The list below shows the shortcut command and a brief description of what the command does.

-* Example 01 modifies adds user login to the application without database support
+* Example 01 modifies the Chapter 9 examples and adds user login to the application without database support